Retail, CPG and Logistics

 - Leverage Artificial Intelligence (AI) and Machine Learning (ML)

 Internet communication can be compromised with specific hardware and software meant for the purpose.
 This challenge can be dealt with by encrypting data.
 Security certificates for websites facilitate this, making your website HTTPS (Hypertext Transfer Protocol Secure) ready.
-This is one of the first indicators of a secure transaction.
+This is one of the first indicators of a secure transaction and a foundational step in ecommerce fraud prevention.

 The battle between fraudsters and anti-fraud software is ongoing.
 Anti-fraud software monitors, investigates, and blocks malicious activity.
 For example, it can track IP addresses of compulsive fraud bases, monitor inconsistent billing and shipping information, etc. As threats evolve, software releases security patches that protect against fresh perils.
-So, the software must be updated frequently and kept current.
+Keeping the software updated is vital for robust ecommerce fraud prevention.

 Companies must maintain a secure environment in order to handle, store, or transmit credit card information.
-This was made possible by the establishment of the Payment Card Industry Data Security Standard (PCI DSS), which published a set of guidelines that enhance account security throughout the transaction process.
+This was made possible by the establishment of the Payment Card Industry Data Security Standard (PCI DSS), which published a set of guidelines that enhance account security throughout the transaction process, adhering to these standards is a critical aspect of ecommerce fraud prevention.

-Unsavoury customers ship things to non-existent addresses.
+Unsavoury customers ship things to non-existent addresses, a tactic often seen in affiliate fraud.
 Businesses can benefit by investing in an Address Verification Service (AVS) to avoid such incidents and build customers’ trust.
 The system matches the cardholder's (customer's) billing address against the issuing bank's billing address.
 In the event of a mismatch, it either rejects the transaction or flags it for further investigation.

 Going the extra mile to verify credit cards is always worth the effort.
 By requesting Card Verification Value (CVV) or Card Security Code (CSC) from every buyer for each transaction, you guarantee that clients have the physical card with them.
 These codes are three- or four-digit numbers on credit and debit cards.